Kotlin/anko/README.md

 ### Why not Scaloid?

 [Scaloid](https://github.com/pocorall/scaloid) is a similar library for Scala, with lots of cool features targeted at Scala developers.
-This library is primarily targeted at Java and Kotlin developers.
+Anko on the other hand is primarily targeted at Java and Kotlin developers.

 ### Supporting existing code